data-dot-all/dataall/pages/code.md

 We deploy the data.all tooling, backend and frontend using AWS Cloud Development Kit, which offers high level abstractions to create AWS resources.

-The deploy folder is a CDK application, with an `app.py` deploying a CICD stack.
-In the final deploy step of the [Deploy to AWS](./deploy-aws/) guide, we are deploying the CICD pipeline stack defined in this section.
+The deploy folder is a CDK application, with an `app.py` deploying a CI/CD stack.
+In the final deploy step of the [Deploy to AWS](./deploy-aws/) guide, we are deploying the CI/CD pipeline stack defined in this section.

 ### stacks
-As explained above, here is the code that defines the CICD pipeline in the tooling account.
+As explained above, here is the code that defines the CI/CD pipeline in the tooling account.
 More specifically, the `PipelineStack` is defined in `stacks/pipeline.py`